Untung Surapati: Surapati at Kartasura

 Traditional Javanese drawing depicting the killing of Captain François Tack by Surapati in Kartasura (1686) under Susuhunan Amangkurat II, Tirto of Grisek, 1890–1900.

 Banyumas-Bagelen area at this time was filled with former soldiers, freebooters, and mercenaries, primarily of Balinese and Makassarese who fought for the rebels in the Trunajaya rebellion.
 Arriving in Banyumas, Surapati would be stopped by Arya Panalika or Wirabrata, a local commander, who killed around ten of Surapati's men.
 When confronted by Surapati for an explanation, Arya Panalika fled, he would later be removed from his position because of this display of cowardice.
 Surapati would later be confronted by two Mataram forces, men from Wates and Kedu under Ngabeis Wiriwadigda, Wiramija, and Madaraka, as well as from Bagelen under the brothers Surayuda and Wira.
 They entered into negotiation facilitated by Balinese who served the Sunan of Mataram, listed as Singabarong, Wangsanata, and Mangkuyuda.
 Later on, the Patih of Mataram, Nrangkusuma, leader of the anti-Dutch party in Mataram court, would meet with Surapati and subsequently informed Greving, commandant of the Dutch garrison at Kartasura, that he would be accepted into Mataram's service in return in killing the 'kramans' or rebel leaders.

 Surapati was quick to prove his usefulness and got to work immediately in defeating 400-man strong rebel bands in Kembang Kuning in Kedu in a fierce fight.
-Grieving and disturbed by this advised the Sunan to send the victorious Surapati to Semarang or other coastal regions, but he would be ignored and Surapati would be invited to the capital.
+Grieving, disturbed by this, advised the Sunan to send the victorious Surapati to Semarang or other coastal regions, but he would be ignored and Surapati would be invited to the capital.
 Surapati would later present Sunan Amangkurat II at Kartasura, the head of six rebel leaders, alongside 80 fighting men, 20 sick or otherwise disabled, 60 women and children, followed by Javanese force and a band of conquered enemies.
 Surapati would be given land not far from the Patih Nrangkusuma and was installed as bodyguard and protégé of Amangkurat II.
 Grieving would like to attack Surapati with his 102 men at Kartasura, however, he had to wait for authority in Batavia, but by this time, Surapati had become too powerful.